 There can be times during the winter when Disappearing Sands Beach really lives up to its name.
 When the sand is removed from the beach, the underlying lava rocks are exposed.
 Be aware of safety warnings and use extreme caution in or near the water, as this action of the surf can cause a strong rip current.

 During low surf when the water is calm, snorkeling is good along the rocks on either end of the beach.
 Around the rocks to the south of La’aloa Bay is a small cove that’s great for snorkeling or scuba diving, easy to access with beautiful areas of coral and interesting topography.

 This beach is very popular and gets pretty busy.
 In addition to water activities, there is a volleyball net and lots of room to plant your own beach chair and umbrella.

 La'aloa Bay/Magic Sands is just a short distance south of Pahoehoe Beach Park, north of the 4 mile marker on Ali’i Drive.
+If you're coming from the Hawaii Belt Road (Hwy 11), turn onto La'aloa Avenue 4 miles south of Kona, continue to Ali'i Drive and turn right.
 Facilities include a lifeguard tower, toilets and outdoor showers.

 What's your favorite Big Island beach?
 We're always curious what our readers have to say.

 Share your own story, maybe even a photo or two.
 We'll publish it right here for other readers to enjoy.